-As successful as CBT may seem, there are a few challenges and limitations to its uses in many cases.
-This includes:
+As successful as CBT may seem, its uses have a few challenges and limitations in many cases.
+These include:

-- Committing to the process and realizing that a therapist can’t magically make problems go away.
+- Committing to the process and realizing that a therapist can’t magically make problems disappear.

-- Focusing on current issues without addressing any underlying mental health problems related to a person’s past.
+- Focusing on current problems or issues without addressing any underlying mental problems related to a person’s past.

-No doubt that cognitive-behavioral therapy plays a critical role in drug rehab and addiction recovery.
-Although it can be a short-term therapy, it can have long-term effects on the patient’s journey.
+Undoubtedly, cognitive-behavioral therapy plays a critical role in drug rehab and addiction recovery.
+Although it can be a short-term period of time therapy, it can have long-term effects on the patient’s journey.

-It helps recovering addicts take back control of their lives and divert any negative emotions away.
-When compared to other talking therapies, cognitive-behavioral therapy is actually one of the best.
+It helps recovering addicts regain control of their lives and divert negative emotions away.
+Compared to other talking therapies, cognitive-behavioral therapy is one of the best.